 CMS (Content Management System), on the other hand, is mostly free, open-source software that you can download, upload to your server, set-up, and use with little or no coding knowledge necessary.
 You can create a full website with an administration system you and your team can use to write posts, create pages, upload files, edit design components, and carry out a variety of other web development tasks.

-Most Content Management System programs are extremely intuitive, easy-to-use tools that are great for running a blog or website and even for allowing user registrations and comments.
+Most Content Management Systems, like WordPress, are extremely intuitive, easy-to-use tools that are great for running a blog or website and even for allowing user registrations and comments.

 Traditional or Static HTML

 By comparison, Content Management System is a lot more limited for non-coders, leaving you to rely on existent themes or plug-ins.

 You may often be unable to find the look, style, or features you want, leaving you with two potential ways forward: either you work with the themes and plug-ins you have and try to match them to the vision for your website, or you find a web developer to custom code the functionality you want.

 If you have to change something in the website’s “back end,” you’ll most likely need to be at your computer in your development environment to make the changes; you do not have the flexibility to access and edit your content from any computer.